3-Season Room vs 4-Season Room: Which is Right for Your Okanagan Home?

 Will a sunroom increase my home’s value?

 Yes, both types add value.
-3-season rooms typically recover 50-70% of their cost at resale.
-4-season rooms perform better at 70-80% recovery and add to your home’s official taxable square footage.
+A 3-season room adds desirable, protected outdoor living space, while a 4-season room adds finished, taxable square footage that lenders and buyers recognize as living area.
 In Kelowna’s competitive real estate market, sunrooms are attractive features for buyers who want to enjoy Okanagan views year-round.
 The value bump depends on quality of construction and how well the space integrates with your home’s design.

 Can I convert a 3-season room to a 4-season room later?

 It’s possible but more expensive than building 4-season from the start.
-Conversion typically requires replacing all windows with insulated glass, adding wall and ceiling insulation, upgrading or reinforcing the foundation, and installing HVAC.
-The total cost often approaches 70-80% of what a new 4-season room would have cost.
+Conversion typically requires replacing all windows with insulated glass, adding wall and ceiling insulation, upgrading or reinforcing the foundation, and installing HVAC — so you end up paying for much of a 4-season build twice.
 Our recommendation: if you think you’ll want 4-season use eventually, invest in proper construction upfront.

 Ready to Explore Your Options?